chaos-polymtl/lethe/doc/source/installation/apple_arm.rst

   echo "export DEAL_II_DIR=/home/username/deal.ii-candi/deal.II-<version>" >> ~/.zshrc

-Setting the Library and Include paths
+Setting the Library and Include Paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The deal.II installation procedure might not set the correct path for the libraries agaisnt which it needs to link.
 These include parmetis, p4est and trilinos.
 To fix this issue, the include and library path must be manually added by appending the following lines to the ``~/.zshrc`` file.